dannycahyo/personal-website/src/markdown/mpa-vs-spa-web-development-showdown.md

 While Single-Page Applications offer many benefits, they also come with some drawbacks.
 These include:

 1. SEO challenges: SPA can face difficulties with search engine optimization (SEO), as crawlers may need help to index dynamic content.
-However, modern search engines like Google are improving their ability to index SPAs.
 2. Initial load time: SPA can have slower initial load times, as all the necessary resources must be loaded at once.

 As you can imagine, SPA only sends one HTML element, and the client side renders the rest of the page.
 This is why the Google crawler can't index the page's content properly.
 To give you an idea, let's see the client-side rendering since it's the most common approach for SPA: